dillthomas00/Music-Web-Scraping/README.md

 # Music-Web-Scraping
-A Tkinter Application Which Makes Use of Non-Standard Python Libraries for python 3.6+ such as requests,imageio and pafy.
-This script allows users to search for songs through song name and lyrics.
-You can also look for certain artists and what the current top songs are.
+A Tkinter Application Which Makes Use Of Non-Standard Python Libraries For Python 3.6+ Such As Requests,Imageio And Pafy.
+This Script Allows Users To Search For Songs Through Song Name And Lyrics.
+You Can Also Look For Certain Artists And What The Current Top Songs Are.

-The script will try to install these libaries to the default C drive, if this fails, ensure you install the libraries youself.
+The Script Will Try To Install These Libaries To The Default C Drive, If This Fails, Ensure You Install The Libraries Youself.
 Libraries Required:
 "requests"
 "lxml"